Gitlab CI is a very powerful system of Continuous Integration, with a lot of

 and reports the result back to Gitlab itself, which will show it in his

-When a developer has finished implementing a new feature or a bugfix (activity that usual requires multiple commits), can open a merge request, where other member of the team can comment on the code and on the implementation.
+When developers have finished implementing a new feature or a bugfix (activity that usual requires multiple commits), can open a merge request, where other member of the team can comment on the code and on the implementation.

 As we will see, also designers and testers can (and really should!) join this process, giving feedbacks and suggesting improvements, especially thanks to two features of Gitlab CI: environments and artifacts.